Using drone imagery for surveys

 13 February 2020

-After a busy start to the year we are excited to be recruiting to 2 client facing roles to help us keep up with demand in our retail team.
+We are recruiting for a new role to help us keep up with demand in our retail team.

 The Project Manager role will deliver architectural and project management services for refurbishment and new store projects.
 The candidate should have experience of pre and post-contract elements including scoping, tendering, contract administration and on-site management of contractors and other consultants.

-This is a permanent, full time position, primarily based out of our Hednesford premises, with travel throughout the UK.
+This is a permanent, full time position, working throughout the UK.
 See the full job description here.